-The user has set the priority for the new appointment to `optional' instead of `must'.
-The operative effect of selecting an `optional' priority relates to scheduling meetings, which is discussed further in Section 2.4.1.
-Aside from meeting scheduling, the meaning of `must' versus `optional' is purely informational, i.e., it indicates the relative importance of the appointment.
+The user has set the priority for this new appointment to 'optional' instead of 'must'.
+The operative effect of selecting an 'optional' priority relates to scheduling group meetings, which is discussed further in Section 2.5.
+Aside from group scheduling, the meaning of 'must' versus 'optional' is purely informational, i.e., it indicates the relative importance of the appointment.

-To clear all information entered in an appointment dialog, the user presses the `Clear' button.
+To clear all information entered in an appointment dialog, the user presses the 'Clear' button.
 In response, the system clears all typing areas and restores all other data-entry fields to their default states.
-Details of default settings are covered in Sections and 2.7.
-To cancel a scheduling command entirely, the user presses the `Cancel' button.
+Details of default settings are covered in Section 2.8.2 on preferences.
+To cancel a scheduling command entirely, the user presses the 'Cancel' button.
 In response, the system removes the dialog from the screen without performing any scheduling action.

 After scheduling and confirming an appointment, the appointment data are entered in an online working copy of the user's calendar.
-In order for the appointments to be permanently saved in the calendar file, the user must invoke the `File Save' command, as discussed in Section 2.8.3.
-The default name of the calendar file for new users is chosen by the system administrator, as described in Section .
+In order for the appointments to be permanently saved in the calendar file, the user must invoke the 'File Save' command.
+The default name of the calendar file for new users is chosen by the system administrator, as described in Section 2.6.
 The user may save calendars on as many different files as desired.
-However, the filename chosen by the system administrator is the only name known to the Calendar Tool for group scheduling purposes.
-Further details of file commands are discussed in Section 2.8.
+However, the filename chosen by the system administrator is the only name known to the Calendar system for group scheduling purposes.
+Further details of file commands are discussed in Section 2.7.

 dialog itself is removed from the screen.
-The complete information for a
+The scheduling information for a

-scheduled appointment can be viewed by selecting the `Item' command in
+previously scheduled appointment can be reopened by selecting the

 of the requirements.